approvals/ApprovalTests.Java/approvaltests/docs/how_to/MachineNameSpecificTest.md

 <!-- toc -->
 <!-- endToc -->

+## Introduction
-Sometimes you will want tests to only run on certain machines.
-You can do this by prefixing your test with
+In some cases, you may want tests to run only on specific machines.
+This can be achieved by using `NamedEnvironment` at the beginning of your tests.

+## Using NamedEnvironment
+You can use the `NamedEnvironment` class in combination with `isCurrentEnvironmentValidFor` to achieve this.

+Here is an example that uses the NamedEnvironment class to run tests only on a specific machine.
+It checks if the current machine's name matches the specified name (e.g., ".lars-mbp-14"), and if not, the test is skipped.
+The actual test code should be placed after this condition.

 <!-- snippet: runOnlyOnSpecificMachines -->
 <a id='snippet-runonlyonspecificmachines'></a>